 All this changed in 2020 when Tesla’s share price suddenly started to climb sharply, as January 2020 saw Tesla reach a market capitalisation of $86 billion, making it the most valuable automaker in the history of the USA.
 The stock surged to $183.48 on the 20th February 2020 before falling back to $72.24 by 18th March as the COVID-19 pandemic sent markets plummeting.

 Unlike many companies, however, Tesla’s rebound from this drop in price was very fast, and the stock soon passed a new milestone by trading at $205.01 on 10th June.
 By July Tesla’s market capitalisation had risen to $206 billion, which made the company the most valuable car manufacturing company in the world ahead of Toyota.
 The company’s growth continued, and traded at over $600 in December 2020 – the month that also saw the stock added to the S&P 500 index.

-Is now a good time to buy some Tesla shares?
+Is it a good time to buy Tesla shares now?

 This depends on your investment goals.
 If you’re looking to trade Tesla in the short term, then your ability to undertake technical analysis and read price charts is more important than the stock’s current price – meaning it’s rarely a bad time to invest.
-If, however, you want to buy and hold Tesla shares then it’s best to look into the fundamentals of the company and see if you expect it to grow in the future.
+If, however, you want to hold Tesla shares for the long term then it’s best to look into the fundamentals of the company and see if you expect it to grow in the future.

 Tesla cemented its place in the economic landscape of both the USA and the world in 2020, and so you need to assess whether you think this means the company has a strong foundation from which to grow, or if it has reached its peak and is likely to fall in price.